neondatabase/postgresql_anonymizer/docs/masking_functions.md

 Write your own Masks !
 ------------------------------------------------------------------------------

-You can also use you own functions as a mask.
+You can also use your own function as a mask.
 The function must either be destructive (like [Partial Scrambling]) or insert some randomness in the dataset (like [Faking]).